ash-u-170602/Vault/README.md

 ## Details of Libraries and Frameworks

-The Secure Photo Vault app utilizes several robust libraries and frameworks to ensure secure storage, effective encryption, and reliable authentication.
+The Vault App app utilizes several robust libraries and frameworks to ensure secure storage, effective encryption, and reliable authentication.
 Below are details of these technologies and their roles within the app:

 ### Secure Storage